Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

 \subsection{Three length scales and bulk regimes}

-The analysis in this subsection is carried out in Frame~2, where the boundary is maximally classical and the three length scales have a transparent physical interpretation in terms of the conventional AdS/CFT hierarchy.
-We see that finite $N$ and large $k$ sends the theory towards the horizon where local curvatures are large, with the boundary limit corresponding to large $N$, small $k$ and small curvature.
-The three length scales $\ell_\mathrm{AdS}$, $\ell_\mathrm{P}$, and $\ell_\mathrm{S}$ define three distinct holographic regimes, summarised in Table~\ref{table1}, separated by the Hawking-Page transition at $T_\mathrm{HP}\sim\ell_\mathrm{AdS}^{-1}$ and the Hagedorn transition at $T_H\sim\ell_\mathrm{S}^{-1}$; a full dictionary of all critical scales and temperatures and their meanings in the GN model, AdS bulk, and string/higher-spin language is given in Table~\ref{tab:crittemp}.
+The analysis in this subsection is carried out in Frame~2, where the boundary geometry is classical and the three length scales have a transparent physical interpretation in terms of the conventional AdS/CFT hierarchy.
+From our earlier results, we see that finite $N$ and large $k$ send the theory towards the horizon where local curvatures are large.
+In contrast, the boundary limit corresponds to large $N$, small $k$ and small curvature.
+The three length scales $\ell_\mathrm{AdS}$, $\ell_\mathrm{P}$, and $\ell_\mathrm{S}$ define three distinct holographic regimes, summarized in Table~\ref{table1}, separated by the Hawking-Page transition at $T_\mathrm{HP}\sim\ell_\mathrm{AdS}^{-1}$ and the Hagedorn transition at $T_H\sim\ell_\mathrm{S}^{-1}$.
+We will provide a full dictionary of all critical scales and temperatures and their meanings in the GN model, AdS bulk, and string/higher-spin language in future work~\cite{CompanionStrings}.
 The precise field-theory conditions for each regime are as follows.

 \begin{enumerate}